11 Costly Online Shopping Mistakes to Steer Clear of This Season

 Did you read reviews for the product?
-(Bonus points if you can peep user-uploaded photos.)
+(Bonus points if you peep user-uploaded photos.)

 8. Not Checking the Return Policy

-Before you buy, check the store’s restrictions on returns and find out how much it will deduct from your refund (for return shipping or restocking) if you send the item back.
+Before you buy, check the fine print on the store’s return policy and find out how much it will deduct from your refund — for return shipping or restocking — if you send the item back.

-If you’re not shopping online through a cash-back portal like Ebates, you’re missing out on free money!
-Most major retailers participate, and you can get up to 10% back on many purchases.
+If you’re not shopping online through a cash back portal, you’re missing out on free money.

-Lisa Rowan is a writer and producer at The Penny Hoarder.
-She shops online a lot.
+Lisa Rowan is a former writer at The Penny Hoarder.
+Senior writer Kaz Weida contributed to this post.